MelissaPabst/SavvyDAPython/Week4/Plotting.md

 ```
 import matplotlib.pyplot as plt
 ```
-But I do want to mention this module was NOT created with Jupyter, so there might be differences in commands.
+But I do want to mention this module was NOT created with Jupyter, but with the python shell, so there might be differences in commands.

 ## Simple line plot